… continued from a previous entry

 Moreover, even if religious claims are literally true it’s not clear how they answer questions about life’s meaning.
 How does being a part of your God’s plan give your life meaning if being a part of your parent’s or country’s plan doesn’t?
 How does your God give your life meaning, if you can’t do that yourself?
 How can your God’s love give your life meaning if other people’s love doesn’t?
 How does living with your God forever provide meaning if just living forever doesn’t?

 And, even if your God is real, do you really want to live forever with a being or beings apparently responsible for so much evil?
-Consider for a moment the innocent who are starving, homeless, incarcerated, and otherwise suffering unimaginably—as you read this now.
+Consider for a moment the innocent who are starving, homeless, incarcerated, and otherwise suffering unimaginably now—as you read this.
 Consider too what fate has in store for all us.
 Given all this misery are the machinations of theologians about free will, the devil, or the necessity of soul-building really satisfactory?
-No, they are not.
+They are not.

 Thus Western religious answers to the questions of meaning are suspect because: 1) the supernatural realm is probably imaginary; 2) religion causes much harm; and 3) it isn’t clear how gods make life meaningful.
 If the truth, usefulness, and relevance of religion are suspect then its answers to questions about life’s meaning are too.
-For me, Western religious answers to questions about meaning are non-starters; they simply aren’t available.
+While I’ll grant that religious answers satisfy many people, for me, Western religious answers to questions about meaning are non-starters; they simply aren’t available.

-However, other religions concern themselves more with right action than right belief, with humility and compassion instead of creed and dogma.
-While this emphasis on right action rather than right belief can be found in the West, it is more prevalent in the self-salvation traditions of the East.
+However, eastern religions generally care more about right action rather than right belief, with humility and compassion instead of creed and dogma.
+While this emphasis on action rather than belief can be found in the West, it is more prevalent in the self-salvation traditions of the East.
+This focus on action in Eastern religion means that many of the critiques we leveled at Western religious beliefs are irrelevant to the East.

-Put differently, eastern religions typically focus less the meaning of life and more on finding meaning in life through activities such as searching for truth, being compassionate, reducing desires, or experiencing self-realization, bliss, liberation, or oneness with reality.
+Put differently, eastern religions generally focus more on meaning in life than the meaning of life.
 Even to the extent there is a stated meaning of life—for example escaping the cycle of birth and rebirth in Hinduism, Jainism, and Buddhism—the emphasis is on how to achieve this goal.
-In other words, eastern religions generally place more emphasis on acting to find enlightenment rather than believing that salvation depends on accepting certain propositions.
+Activities such as searching for truth, being compassionate, reducing desires, or experiencing self-realization, bliss, liberation, or oneness with reality exemplify the eastern way.
+This emphasis on acting to find enlightenment rather than believing that salvation depends on accepting certain propositions makes eastern religions more palatable to me than western ones.

 While all eastern religions largely share these traits, Buddhism is especially anti-dogmatic, anti-metaphysical, and practical.
 It provides instructions for good living, ending suffering, understanding reality, cultivating compassion and achieving mindfulness.
 Moreover its central tenets—that reality is radically impermanent and that we lack a core self—are consistent with findings in modern science.
 To the extent that it can be called a religion, as opposed to a philosophy of life, Buddhism is the best one that humans have created.
 For insight into finding meaning in life, Eastern wisdom devoid of supernaturalism is often a reasonable guide.